Gaura Lindheimeri: Growing Lindheimer’s Beeblossom

 Once will be in the late winter or early spring.
 This pruning encourages a flush of new growth and ensures any winter-killed foliage is removed.
 Cut back up to half the plant.

-In the late summer, you can do another pruning to remove spent flowers, stem tips, and excess leggy growth.
+In the late summer, you can do another pruning to remove spent white or pink flowers, stem tips, and excess leggy growth.
 This one should not be as severe as the spring pruning, and you shouldn’t remove more than 1/3rd of the plant.

 Oenothera lindheimeri has very few serious issues.
 Let’s go over those which may arise.

 While drought resistant, gaura is not immune to heat.
 In extremely hot weather, the leaves may curl or develop reddish edges.
 You can cut back the plant a bit to try to reinvigorate the remainder, but it may be easier to water your garden consistently.

 Due to the long taproot, gaura plants aren’t easy to transplant.
 That long root makes them less at risk from drought, but it also is easily broken or damaged.
 Once you’ve selected a location, plan to keep them there permanently.